Developmental Dysplasia Of The Hip In Children

 WHAT YOU SHOULD KNOW:

 - Prescription pain medicine may be given.
-Ask your child's primary healthcare provider (PHP) how to give this medicine safely.
+Ask your child's healthcare provider how to give this medicine safely.

 - Give your child's medicine as directed.
-Contact your child's PHP if you think the medicine is not working as expected.
+Call your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
-Throw away old medicine lists.

-Follow up with your child's PHP or orthopedist as directed:
+Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

-Contact your child's PHP or orthopedist if:
+Contact your child's healthcare provider if:

-- Your child's pain is getting worse, even after he has taken his pain medicines.
+- Your child's pain is getting worse, even after he has taken his pain medicine.

 - You have questions or concerns about your child's condition or care.